thomasgazzoni/ng2-platform/README.md

     }

     ngOnInit() {
-        // If the upload API need some custom header you can set it before call the upload method this._uploadService.setApiHeaders({
+        // If the upload API need some custom headers you can set it before call the upload method this._uploadService.setApiHeaders({
             'X-CSRFToken': 'your_token', // Your custom auth token 'Referer': 'www.exemple.com', // For Ionic 2 you might need this